EvanSkiStudios/GMC-JAM-43_Starship-Elemental/Readme.md

 For the [GMC JAM 43](https://forum.yoyogames.com/index.php?threads/the-frozen-gmc-jam-43.90648/)
 ## ELEMENTS

 ​Earth is being invaded by an alien swarm!
-Their is only one hope!
+There is only one hope!
 Launch the- Wait... is that a raccoon?!
 Blast your way through waves of enemies!
 Use the smart-bombs to ANNIHILATE your enemies!